helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ![Testing metrics](../img/Metrics.png)

 ## Outcome ##
 The New York Transit Authority started rolling out the first phase of new ticket readers in 2019.
-To start these have been limited to contactless, Apple Pay and Google Pay while the mobile app and paper QR tickets remain in development.
+To start these have been limited to contactless, Apple Pay and Google Pay.
+Further payment methods including the mobile app and paper QR tickets remain in development, due in 2022.
 The client has since returned to the lab to conduct further user research into possible future ticket readers.

 ![Deployed ticket readers in New York subway](../img/deployed-ticket-readers.png)